wynn0123/cap/docs/guide/philosophy.md

 - **User-first** — designed to be unintrusive and accessible, with invisible and floating modes.
 - **Self-hostable, not centralized** — you control the infra, tokens, and behavior.

 By using proof-of-work instead of user behavior analysis, Cap shifts the burden from identity to computation.
-That means anyone can prove they’re human — no cookies, no accounts, no friction.
+That means anyone can prove they're human — no cookies, no accounts, no friction.

-Cap is what a CAPTCHA should’ve been all along: **simple, honest, and yours.**
+Cap is what a CAPTCHA should've been all along: **simple, honest, and yours.**